Insurance companies are big money businesses.

 1. Self pay– You may pay costs out-of-pocket at the self pay rate.

 We encourage you to discuss this with admissions.
-We have relationships with many facilities and providers throughout the nation and are solution focused.
+We have relationships with many facilities and providers and are solution focused.
 Our commitment is to help you find the next best treatment solution should your insurance benefits or financial ability not cover the cost of residential care in our facility.

 What if I decide to use my insurance later?